fastrodev/fastro/post/collaboration.md

 | ----- | -------------------------------------------------------------------------- | -------------------------- | :--------: |
 | Sales | Attract vendors and brands to run ads on the platform.
 Acquire paid users. | Ads placement & paid users |     5%     |

-## Use case
+## Use cases

 It is posibble for a contributor to handle multiple task.
 And each task will be calculated as sharing profit ratio.

-For example:
+#### Business Analyst + Designer + Product Manager

 > Imam's initial contribution was to design the purchase application (as a
 > designer).
 >
-> However, to ensure a user-friendly experience, he then needed to gather
+> However, to ensure a user-friendly experience, he gathered feedback from
-> feedback from actual users on how the application functioned (acting as a
+> actual users on how the application functioned (acting as a business analyst).
-> business analyst).
+> He also created user stories, scrum artifacts, set up user and business
+> metrics (as a product manager).
 >
+> Therefore, Imam's total contribution would be calculated as 12.5% + 12.5% +
+> 12.5% = 37.5%

+#### Frontend + Quality Assurance

+> Firman's task is to create the user interface and experience (as a frontend
+> developer).
+But he also makes sure all features are working as expected
+> (acting as Quality Assurance).
+>
 > Once the application was developed by the development team (including
-> developers, QA testers, DevOps engineers, and a product manager), Imam
+> developers, QA testers, DevOps engineers), Firman successfully attracted
-> successfully attracted brands to place advertisements on the platform.
+> brands to place advertisements on the platform.
 >
-> Therefore, Imam's total contribution would be calculated as 12.5% + 12.5% =
+> Therefore, Firman's total contribution would be calculated as 12.5% + 12.5% =
 > 25%
 >
 > He also gets a 5% commission on the deals he secures with brands.

+#### Founder + Backend + Infrastructure

+> Yanu is the Founder of Framework.
+His tasks include updating and syncing with
+> the upstream dependency (as a Core Framework).
+>
+> In addition, he designs the database, creates APIs for the application (acting
+> as backend), and sets up the CI/CD for application deployment (acting as
+> infrastructure).
+>
+> Therefore, Yanu's total contribution would be calculated as 12.5% + 12.5% +
+> 12.5% = 37.5%

 ## Call for collaboration